 Testing Using AdWords Campaign Experiments

-The main consideration to make with regards to AdWords Campaign Experiments is what one should test.
-The real opportunity and art of testing lies outside the mechanics of using such tools.
-This means that marketers need to understand those things that will lead to a likely improvement in their campaigns for purposes of creating impactful test designs.
-With respect to this tool, therefore, the testing impetus should be highly driven by data.
-This means marketers should consider:
+The main consideration is what to test using Adwords Campaign Experiments.
+This means that marketers need to understand what will lead to a likely improvement in their campaigns for purposes of creating impactful test designs.

 a) High Impact Areas